trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

    they attest it with a dedicated operation.
 They have a certain number of blocks to do so, and if they don’t by the end of this period, the certificate is considered bogus and the related data is dropped.
 4. In parallel, new Tezos blocks are produced.
-Each time, our files archive Smart Rollup get some execution time (as all Smart Rollups do).
-Everytime this happens, our files archive Smart Rollup will try to fetch the latest attested data published on the DAL.
+Each time, our file archive Smart Rollup get some execution time (as all Smart Rollups do).
+Everytime this happens, our file archive Smart Rollup will try to fetch the latest attested data published on the DAL.
 5. When that happens, the rollup node connects to a DAL node, to request the file.
 The DAL node being connected to the DAL network has already downloaded